-- 6.04 Each student who enters the eighth (8th) grade shall have a student success plan developed by the end of the eighth grade (8th), by school personnel in collaboration with parents and the student that is reviewed and updated annually. - 6.04.1 The student success plan is a working plan that is dynamic and visited periodically by the student and an advisor or mentor to support the overall success of the student to graduate ready for postsecondary opportunities. - 6.04.2 The student success plan shall be documented in a format and manner that is accessible to the student. - 6.05 The student success plan shall, at a minimum: - 6.05.1 Guide the student along high school pathways to graduation that shall prepare the student for postsecondary opportunities, including without limitation: - 6.05.1.1 Required coursework; - 6.05.1.2 Courses of interest; and - 6.05.1.3 Consideration for student's postsecondary plans using multiple measures to inform decisions about a pathway. - 6.05.2 Address accelerated learning opportunities which may include without limitation enrolling in coursework that would challenge the student academically.
-Accelerated learning opportunities to be considered may include without limitation:
+- 6.04 Beginning with the 2018-2019 school year, each student who enters the eighth (8th) grade shall have a student success plan developed by the end of the eighth grade (8th), by school personnel in collaboration with parents and the student that is reviewed and updated annually. - 6.04.1 The student success plan is a working plan that is dynamic and visited periodically by the student and an advisor or mentor to support the overall success of the student to graduate ready for postsecondary opportunities. - 6.04.2 The student success plan shall be documented in a format and manner that is accessible to the student. - 6.05 The student success plan shall, at a minimum: - 6.05.1 Guide the student along high school pathways to graduation that shall prepare the student for postsecondary opportunities, including without limitation: - 6.05.1.1 Required coursework; - 6.05.1.2 Courses of interest; and - 6.05.1.3 Consideration for student's postsecondary plans using multiple measures to inform decisions about a pathway. - 6.05.2 Address accelerated learning opportunities which may include without limitation enrolling in coursework that would challenge the student academically.
+Accelerated learning opportunities to be considered may include without limitation: - 6.05.2.1 Advanced Placement, International Baccalaureate, and Concurrent credit; - 6.05.2.2 Career pathways, apprenticeships, and internships; - 6.05.2.3 Courses based on identified areas of academic strength; - Extracurricular opportunities such as music, band, athletics, scholastic competitions, and clubs; and - 6.05.2.5 Other opportunities to enrich the student's success. - 6.05.3 Address academic deficits and interventions which may include without limitation:

-- 6.05.2.1 Advanced Placement, International Baccalaureate, and Concurrent credit; - 6.05.2.2 Career pathways, apprenticeships, and internships; - 6.05.2.3 Courses based on identified areas of academic strength; - 6.05.2.4 Extracurricular opportunities such as music, band, athletics, scholastic competitions, and clubs; and - 6.05.2.5 Other opportunities to enrich the student's success. - 6.05.3 Address academic deficits and interventions which may include without limitation: - 6.05.3.1 Courses based on identified areas of academic deficit; - 6.05.3.2 Point-in-time remediation, credit recovery, and tutoring; - 6.05.3.3 Additional learning supports and transitional coursework; and - 6.05.3.4 Other opportunities to support the student's success. - 6.05.4 Include college and career planning components based on a review of information appropriate for the student, including without limitation: - 6.05.4.1 College and Career Readiness Assessment data; - 6.05.4.2 Interest inventories; - 6.05.4.3 College and career planning tools; - 6.05.4.4 Industry recognized credentials or technical certifications; and - 6.05.4.5 Other postsecondary preparations. - 6.06 An IEP for a student with a disability, identified under the IDEA, 20 U.S.C. § 1400 et seq., meets the requirements of this section if the IEP: - 6.06.1 Addresses academic deficits and interventions for students not meeting standards-based academic goals at an expected rate or level; and
+6.05.3.1 Courses based on identified areas of academic deficit; 6.05.3.2 Point-in-time remediation, credit recovery, and tutoring; 6.05.3.3 Additional learning supports and transitional coursework; and 6.05.3.4 Other opportunities to support the student's success.
+6.05.4 e and career planning components based on a review of oppropriate for the student, including without limitation: 6.05.4.1 College and Career Readiness Assessment data; 6.05.4.2 Interest inventories; 6.05.4.3 College and career planning tools; 6.05.4.4 Industry recognized credentials or technical certifications; and 6.05.4.5 Other postsecondary preparations.